openshift/microshift/docs/rhel4edge_iso.md

 sudo virsh net-autostart isolated
 ```

+Follow the instruction in the [Install MicroShift for Edge](#install-microshift-for-edge) section to install a new virtual machine using the `isolated` network configuration.
-When running `virt-install` command for bootstrapping a new virtual machine, specify the `--network network=isolated,model=virtio` command line argument to have the virtual machine use the `isolated` network configuration.
+> When running the `virt-install` command, specify the `--network network=isolated,model=virtio` option to select the `isolated` network configuration.

 After the virtual machine is created, log into the system and verify that the Internet is not accessible.
 ```bash